reductstore/homepage/_posts/2022-04-15-keep-history-mqtt.md

 mqttClient.on('message', async (topic, msg) => {
   const data = msg.toString();
   await bucket.write('mqtt_data', data);
-  console.log('Received message "%s" from topic "%s" is written', data,
+  console.log('Received message "%s" from topic "%s" was written', data,
       topic);
 });
 ```

-When we call `bucket.write` we create an entry in the bucket if it hasn't existed yet.
+When we call `bucket.write` we create an entry in the bucket if it doesn't exist yet.
-Then we write data to the entry with current timestamp.
+Then we write data to the entry with the current timestamp.
-Now our MQTT data are safe and sound in the storage, and we can access them by using
+Now our MQTT data is safe and sound in the storage, and we can access them by using
 the same [SDK][2].

 ### Publish data to MQTT topic

 When you launch the script, it does nothing because there is no data from MQTT.
 You have to publish something to topic
 `mqtt_data`.
 I prefer to use [mosquitto_pub](https://mosquitto.org/man/mosquitto_pub-1.html).
 For Ubuntu users, it is a
-part
-of `mosquitto-clients` package:
+part of the `mosquitto-clients` package:

 ```
 $ sudo apt-get install mosquitto-clients